invaders-xx/filament-nested-list/README.md

 #### 2. Create Tree Widget

-Prepare the filament-tree Widget and show it in Resource page.
+Prepare the filament-nested-list Widget and show it in Resource page.

 ```php
 php artisan make:filament-nested-list-widget ProductCategoryWidget